-Postgraduate research regulations are applicable to all postgraduate researchers and are about all aspects of the research project element of their research degree award, including personal circumstances affecting research (formerly known as extenuating circumstances).
+Postgraduate research regulations are applicable to all postgraduate researchers and are about all aspects of the research project element of their research degree award, including personal circumstances affecting research.
 They are also for all those who are involved in supporting postgraduate research degree study at UWE Bristol.

-Where postgraduate researchers undertake taught modules either as part of their research development and training programme, or as part of a professional doctorate award, the University’s general academic regulations and procedures apply to those taught elements.
-This includes personal circumstances formerly known as extenuating circumstances for assessments and coursework in taught modules.
+Where postgraduate researchers undertake taught modules either as part of their research development and training programme, or as part of a Professional Doctorate award, the University’s Academic Regulations and Procedures for taught programmes apply to the taught elements.
+This includes personal circumstances for assessments and coursework in taught modules.

-For regulations and processes for making an academic
+Processes for making an academic appeal against the

-appeal against the decision of an award board, or for making a
+decision of an Award Board, or for making a complaint are the same